 - Listing and revising the list of variables: A list of variables was developed based on variables used in research to date.
 Additional variables were added related to those that should be important according to the literature, modified by what data were available.
 This was revised a number of times to reflect recent developments in the literature, the availability of new data, developments in our own research, and to coordinate with other RWJF grantees. - Creating the basic formulae: Where variables had been used by others, these sources were reviewed and are cited.
 Drawing either on this literature, or working from first principles or at a more conceptual level, the equivalent of the "basic concept" and "basic formula" were developed (see section above).
 These two steps were mostly done by Ann Forsyth, with useful input from Kathryn Schmitz and Michael Oakes.
 It should be noted that this version does not contain citations for every instance of use of particular measures.
 We will be incorporating them incrementally in subsequent versions but cannot hope to find all uses.
 If readers have used some of these measures and want to be cited, please email the editor of this manual. - Troubleshooting the details: At this stage the GIS technical team was brought on board to develop more detailed methods for measuring the variables, trying them out on focus and context areas as the final set of participant addresses was not yet known and many of the buffer measures could not be developed (see below for an explanation of measurement geographies).
 Operationalizing many of the measurements was not at all straightforward.
 The kinds of issues dealt with included those we outline in the "detailed formula" and "comments and explanations" sections of the protocols.
 The issues were discussed in weekly GIS team meetings that were partially minuted, emails, and via research logs.
 These modes of recording are discussed in more detail in section 1.7.
-While Ann Forsyth had the final say on measurement, Jason Zimmerman and Joel Koepp did important work identifying problems and discussing how to operationalize measurements in GIS. - GIS Work: GIS strategies were then written by Jason Zimmerman and Joel Koepp, and are in two forms.
-The GIS Approach section gives an overview of tasks, and the GIS Steps are intended to be useable by moderately trained GIS users. - Assembly and refinement: At this stage the protocols could be assembled, edited, and refined.
+While Ann Forsyth had the final say on measurement, Jason Zimmerman, Joel Koepp, and Ed D'Souza did important work identifying problems and discussing how to operationalize measurements in GIS. - GIS Work: GIS strategies were then written by Jason Zimmerman and Joel Koepp, and later refined and simplified by Ed D'Souza, and are in two forms.
+The GIS Approach section gives an overview of tasks, and the GIS Steps are intended to be useable by moderately trained GIS users.
+Some GIS steps also come from the UNC team of Daniel Rodriguez and Yan Song. - Assembly and refinement: At this stage the protocols could be assembled, edited, and refined.
 This version of the protocols is part of that development stage, allowing protocols to be tested operationally and reviewed to ensure that the detailed measurement steps fully reflect the concepts.
 The protocols can also be tested by others who may offer critiques, as well.